There is no service in Prince Rupert to transport the dead - BC Local News

 It takes the pair 80 hours to provide funeral services for one person.
-When Ferguson was providing body transportation services he was on call all hours of the day.
-After 40 years, he couldn’t do it anymore.
-Macrae notified the Prince Rupert Regional Hospital of their decision.
+When Ferguson provided body transportation services he was on call all hours of the day.
+After 40 years, he couldn’t do it anymore and Macrae notified the Prince Rupert Regional Hospital of their decision.

 “A year ago, we called the people who we thought would get the message across, but somehow the message didn’t get down the pipe,” Macrae said.